ktnlvr/ktnlvr.github.io-deprecated/content/posts/ski-combinators-using-cpp-templates/index.md

 | K           |  **K**xy → x       | **I**(**K**ab) → **I**b → b     |
 | S           |  **S**xyz → xz(yz) | **SK**fg → **K**g(fg) → g       |

 The table above describes how specific combinators operate on their inputs.
 When computing combinators we  apply the rule of the leftmost combinator step by step.
 If this combinator is a placeholder, we just look for the next leftmost combinator.
 If there are no more combinators we stop, the expression is considered "simplified" or "normalized".
+When something is normalized it is in its "head normal form" (SOURCE?).
+This term is derived from lambda calculus, but I digress.
 We may more closely inspect the transformation for the last example, since it is the most complex one.

 **SK**fg. *Our initial state.
 The leftmost combinator is **S**.
 We rewrite our initial state according to rule **S**.
 In this context, `x` = **K**, `y` = `f`, `z` = `g`.
 They are rearanged to become* **K**g(fg). *Now we apply rule **K**.
 In the context of **K**, `x` = `g` and `y` = `(fg)`.* g. *No more rules to apply, simplification done.* **SK**fg → **K**g(fg) → g.